THE ACCA CODE OF CONDUCT

 - Limits to confidentiality include client or community safety and working within a legislative framework.

 - Many settings place additional specific limitations on confidentiality.
-Counsellors considering working in these settings must think about the impact of such limitations on their practice and decide whether or not to work in such settings.
+Helpers considering working in these settings must think about the impact of such limitations on their practice and decide whether or not to work in such settings.

 13. Exceptional Circumstances

 - Any disclosure of confidential information should be restricted to relevant information, conveyed only to appropriate people and for appropriate reasons likely to alleviate the exceptional circumstances.
-The ethical considerations include achieving a balance between acting in the best interests of the client and the counsellor’s responsibilities to the wider community.
+The ethical considerations include achieving a balance between acting in the best interests of the client and the helper’s responsibilities to the wider community.

 14. Management and Confidentiality